SCCM Third-Party Software Updates Step-by-Step Troubleshooting Process Guide

 SyncUpdate: 32d0d4e6-58e3-4321-a0d2-586a4b4dccf0 - Completed.

-SCCM Third-Party Updates Step by Step Troubleshooting Process Guide 4
+SCCM Third-Party Software Updates Step-by-Step Troubleshooting Process Guide - Fig.13

-Click on Synchronize Software Updates button from the All Software Updates node and check out the WSYNCMGR.log file.
-SCCM third-party software updates troubleshooting process steps will help to secure your environment.
+Click on the Synchronize Software Updates button from the All Software Updates node and check out the WSYNCMGR.log file.
+SCCM third-party software updates and troubleshooting process steps will help to secure your environment.

 sync: Starting WSUS synchronization